Coast Oregon Artists Residency : Full Prospectus

-A partnership between Recology Western Oregon and AVA.
+A partnership between Recology Western Oregon and Astoria Visual Arts

-Recology Western Oregon (RWO) and Astoria Visual Arts (AVA) are pleased to announce the sixth round of the Coastal Oregon Artist Residency Program.
-RWO and AVA aim to support the creation of art from recycled, repurposed and discarded materials recovered from the Recology Astoria Recycling Depot and Transfer Station.
-The Residency provides the two selected artists with access to discarded materials, a stipend of $1,000 per month, studio space at RWO’s Warrenton-based facility and, at the close of the residency, a public exhibition in Astoria.
+Recology Western Oregon (RWO) and Astoria Visual Arts (AVA) are pleased to announce the eighth round of the Coastal Oregon Artist Residency.
+Through this program Recology and AVA support the creation of art from recycled, repurposed and discarded materials recovered from the Recology Astoria Recycling Depot and Transfer Station.
+The Residency provides two selected artists with access to discarded materials, a stipend of $1,000 per month for 4 months, studio space at Recology’s Warrenton-based facility and, at the close of the residency, a public exhibition in Astoria.

-During their residencies, artists have scavenging privileges at the Astoria Transfer Station and access to a studio space at RWO’s Warrenton office.
-RWO encourages artists to spend roughly 20 hours per week to complete expected art projects.
-At the conclusion of the residencies, RWO and AVA will host a reception and public exhibition featuring artwork made during the program.
-Each artist also contributes one piece of artwork to RWO’s permanent collection.
+During the residency, artists have scavenging privileges at the Astoria Transfer Station during regular business hours and access to a studio space at Recology’s Warrenton office.
+Recology encourages artists to spend roughly 20 hours per week working on art projects for the residency.
+At the conclusion of the residency, Recology and AVA will host a reception and public exhibition featuring artwork made during the program.
+Each artist also contributes one piece of artwork to Recology’s permanent collection.

 Eligibility

-Coastal Oregon Artists Residency is open to local, career-level artists living in Clatsop, Columbia and Tillamook Counties in Oregon, and Pacific and Wahkiakum Counties in Washington, who are working in any style or medium.
-Previous COAR participants are not eligible to apply.
+Coastal Oregon Artists Residency is open to local, career-level artists living in Clatsop, Columbia and Tillamook Counties in Oregon, and Pacific and Wahkiakum Counties in Washington.
+Artists working in any media are encouraged to apply, however, strong candidates work samples will include reclaimed materials.
+Previous residency participants are not eligible to apply.

-Participating artists are required to attend an orientation and training session at the Astoria transfer station and Warrenton facility and observe proper safety precautions with respect to design, technical construction and materials in the creation of artwork, including precautions reasonably required or recommended by RWO personnel.
+The selected artists are required to attend an orientation and training session at the Astoria Transfer Station and Warrenton facility.
+Artists must observe proper safety precautions with respect to design, technical construction and materials in the creation of artwork, including precautions reasonably required or recommended by Recology personnel.
 Participating artists will exercise complete control over the creative process, and all creative ideas and expressions will originate from the artists.
-However, RWO and AVA reserve the right to reject artwork that is offensive or unacceptable for display to the general public.
+However, Recology and AVA reserve the right to reject artwork that is offensive or unacceptable for display to the general public.
 Such material may include but is not limited to:

 3. Content that includes any personally identifiable information.